ClaireCp/pcsc/README.md

 Project 7 - Numerical Integration

 Implementation of methods for the numerical computation of integrals in one and two dimensions.

 ## Functions of the program ##
 The program performs numerical integeration using three different methods:
-    - Midpoint
+<br />	- Midpoint
-    - Trapezoidal
+<br />	- Trapezoidal
-    - Cavalieri-Simpson
+<br />	- Cavalieri-Simpson
 This is possible for 1D functions (f:R->R) and 2D functions (f:R²->R).
-For the integration the range of a 1D function has to be continous and for a "D function only rectangular domain is accepted.
+For the integration the range of a 1D function has to be continuous and for a 2D function only rectangular domain is accepted.

 ## How to compile the program ##